Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Install Traceability Agent for offline mode

-To report usage to Amplify platform, the traceability Agent must be configured, installed and connected to the Gateway to be monitored.
+To report usage to Amplify platform, the Traceability Agent must be configured, installed and connected to the Gateway to be monitored.

-For configuring the agent, the Amplify platform connectivity is needed and can be performed from any machine having a correct Amplify platform access (refer to above urls and IP).
-The lighthouse url is not reauired for this mode.
-Once the configuration is done, the agent and its configuration must be copied to the Gateway machine so that it can access the event logs or open traffic logs to start collecting the usage.
+To configure the agent, Amplify platform connectivity is required and can be performed from any machine having a correct Amplify platform access (refer to above urls and IPs).
+The lighthouse url is not required for this mode.
+Once configured, the agent and its configuration must be copied to the Gateway machine so that it can access the event logs or open traffic logs to start collecting the usage.

 This procedure will help you to configure and install the traceability agent:

-1. Install Axway CLI and Axway Central CLI
+1. Install Axway CLI and Axway Central CLI:

    * Install Axway CLI: `npm install -g axway`
    * Install Axway Central CLI: `axway pm install @axway/axway-central-cli`

 2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`
-3. Create an empty directory and go in that directory to run the next command
+3. Create an empty directory and go in that directory to run the next command.
 4. Configure the Traceability Agent using Axway Central CLI: `axway central install agents`

-   * Be sure to select `Traceability offline mode` when it comes to select the type of agent as shown below:
+   * Be sure to select `Traceability offline mode` when prompted to select the type of agent:

 ```shell
 ?
 Select the type of agent(s) you want to install:
   All Agents